-3. The pre-assembled wall sections have unique locations and orientations that must be maintained in accordance with the CONFORM® layout drawings.
+3. The pre-assembled wall sections have unique locations and orientations that must be maintained in accordance with the CONFORM[®] layout drawings.
 Also, the top of each wall section must be identified in order for the coring to be aligned.

-- 4. For low walls (up to 20') Typically the pre-assembled wall sections have the connecting legs on one side and the grooves on the other end.
-The connecting component (typically a Universal component) is slid in between the preassembled sections. - 5.
-The pre-assembled wall sections are inspected prior to lifting to ensure that all components are secured to each other and especially that the lower components below a staggered joint are adequately connected to the upper components that contain the hoisting bar. - 6.
-The Corner component is placed on the foundation wall and held in place see diagram 9.1b.
+4. Typically, the pre-assembled wall sections have a panel at each side and an individual box connector is slid between two wall sections to erect the wall.

+5. The pre-assembled wall sections are inspected prior to lifting to ensure that all components are secured to each other and especially that the lower components below a staggered joint are adequately connected to the upper components that contain the hoisting bar.

+9.1b Screws at Staggered Joint